Manchester’s Jewish community left reeling after deadly attack on holiest day

 Yom Kippur is the one day when even people who are not particularly observant feel compelled to attend synagogue and refrain from using technology.
 Many have spent the day fasting and praying, with services in the area’s many synagogues held continuously through the day.

 Several people in the neighborhood told CNN they didn’t know what happened or had only very limited information.
-Some asked if the attacker was still at large, relieved when told the police said the suspect was dead.
+Some asked if the attacker was still at large, and were relieved to be told the suspect, identified by police as 35-year-old Jihad Al-Shamie, had been shot by firearms officers.

 Rivka was particularly worried about her mother, who is spending the high holidays in Israel and would be worried about her daughter once she learned about the attack.